karatelabs/karate/karate-core/README.md

 ```

 This is very useful for "hybrid" tests.
 Since Karate combines API testing capabilities, you can sign-in to your SSO store via a REST end-point, and then drop cookies onto the browser so that you can bypass the user log-in experience.
 This can be a huge time-saver !

+Note that the API call (or the routine that gets the required data) can be made to run only once for the whole test-suite using [`karate.callSingle()`](https://github.com/intuit/karate#hooks).

 ## `cookie()`
 Get a cookie by name.
 Note how Karate's [`match`](https://github.com/intuit/karate#match) syntax comes in handy.